Get insider access

 Sonos Playbar

 The Sonos Playbar is a slightly better soundbar than the Sony HT-S100F.
-It has an extra dedicated center channel, which makes dialogue and voices a lot clearer and easier to understand.
+It has an extra dedicated center channel, making dialogue and voices a lot clearer and easier to understand.
 The overall stereo performance is also better and more accurate.
 The Sonos has a very wide soundstage and many sound enhancement features, including a room correction feature, which is great.
 However, it doesn't support Bluetooth, only Wi-Fi, and doesn't have an HDMI ARC port, unlike the Sony.

 Roku Smart Soundbar